dhruvasagar/vim-zoom/README.md

 Simply use the provided mapping <kbd>\<C-W>m</kbd> to toggle zoom in and out for the current window

+> NOTE: In an attempt to keep this plugin as lean as possible, it avoids
+> having to deal with special buffers created by plugins that aren't backed by
+> actual files.
+This is a trade-off we've made consiously and helps us keep
+> our plugin less than 100 lines of code.

+> If that work for you and for other more advanced use cases you may want to
+> consider alternate plugins such as [https://github.com/junegunn/goyo.vim](goyo.vim)

 ### Statusline

 VIM Zoom provides `zoom#statusline()` API to be used for adding